Shopify/quilt/packages/react-testing/README.md

 Finds the first descendant component matching the passed function.
 The function is called with each `Element` from [`descendants`](#descendants) until a match is found.
 If no match is found, `null` is returned.

 `findWhere` accepts an optional generic argument that can be used to specify the type of the returned element.
 This argument is either a string or a React component, the same as the first argument on `.find`.
-If the generic argument is omited then the returned element will have unknown props and thus calling `.props` and `.trigger` on it will cause type errors as those functions won't know what props are valid on your element:
+If the generic argument is omitted then the returned element will have unknown props and thus calling `.props` and `.trigger` on it will cause type errors as those functions won't know what props are valid on your element:

 ```tsx
 function MyComponent({name}: {name: string}) {